 Abu Dhabi often comes as a second choice after its slightly more well-known neighbouring city of Dubai, but this buzzing and bustling beachside capital of the United Arab Emirates should definitely be on your radar.
-The perfect short layover or long sunshine break, Abu Dhabi is just a seven-hour flight from the UK, and as well as being a fantastic year-round sunny destination, Abu Dhabi has so much to offer families, solo travellers, couples or groups.
-Here are some of the best things to do when visiting.
+The perfect short layover or long sunshine break, Abu Dhabi is just a seven-hour flight from the UK, and as well as being a fantastic year-round sunny destination, Abu Dhabi has plenty to offer families, solo travellers, couples or groups.
+Here are some of the top things to do when visiting.

 The Louvre, Saadiyat Island